rahimiiman/Reinforcement-Learning/3 - Value Based Function Approximation/DQN using Ignite/ReadMe.txt

-This notebook is designed to solve CartPole environment using Deep Q learning(DQN).
+This notebook is designed to solve CartPole environment using Deep Q learning(DQN)

+if you want to find some description about DQN RL , you may find a pdf file in basic DQN folder

 Structure of code is same as basic DQN code already provided however in this code we used Ignite framework for training loops.